Where are Milky Way's Hadronic PeVatrons?: Models of the Hadronic Source Population: Technical Methods

 \end{itemize}

 While gamma-ray telescopes typically have better flux sensitivity, neutrino telescopes have advantages beyond being able to decisively indicated hadronic sources.
 First, they cover larger regions of the sky.
-Second, sources are typically small compared to the angular resolution, so the flux sensitivity is less subject to being degraded due to the source extent.
+Second, sources are typically small compared to the angular resolution, so the flux sensitivity is less subject to being degraded due to the source extent {(see, e.g., Ref.~\cite{2018APh...100...69A})}.